Executive Vice President of Insights and Impact

 Claire’s current role at the Cancer Support Community (CSC) focuses on sharing CSC’s patient insights externally and ensuring the patient experience remains central to all that CSC does.
-Prior to becoming VP of Patient Experience, Claire led CSC’s national patient education and outreach efforts for 5 years.
+Prior to becoming EVP of Insights & Impact, Claire led CSC’s national patient education and outreach efforts for 5 years.
 The award-winning Frankly Speaking About Cancer education programs were co-created with cancer patients & caregivers.
 Programs were culturally-adapted to meet the needs of specific populations and speakers of multiple languages and produced in a variety of print, digital, and in-person formats.

 Claire came to CSC from the Urology Care Foundation, where she managed national patient education programs and disease awareness campaigns with partners including the National Football League.
 As Executive Director of the Bladder Cancer Advocacy Network, Claire developed the first National Bladder Cancer Awareness Day.
 While the Executive Director of the Breast Cancer Resource Center in Austin, Texas, she doubled their patient advocacy and outreach programs.
 Claire began her work in health advocacy while part of the team that opened the National Domestic Violence Hotline in 1996.